ibm-cloud-docs/monitoring/exporters/availability_metrics.md

     When you enable this option, you can segment data by `windows_hostname` and build alerts upon this metric.

-4. Restart the Sysdig agent.
+4. Restart the monitoring agent.
 Run the following command:

     ```
     service dragent restart